yochaigal/cairn/wip/2e/setting-seeds.md

 ### The Heart

-The **Heart** is always a **Refuge** of some kind, a place of relative calm and safety.
+The **Heart** is always a **Settlement** of some kind, a place of relative calm and safety.
 It isn't necessarily the largest or most important place in the setting, but it should be significant to the region's history.
 Roll 2d20 and combine the results.

 |         |            |                             |
 | ------- | ---------- | --------------------------- |